Despacito0o/FreeRTOS/docs/en/FreeRTOS-Project-Improvement-Guide.md

 #include <stdio.h>

 /**
-  * UART macro definitions, different UARTs are mounted on different buses and IOs,
-  * these macros need to be modified during porting:
+  * UART macro definitions.
+Different UARTs are attached to different buses and IOs, which need to be modified when porting:
-  * 1-Modify the bus clock macro, uart1 is mounted on apb2 bus, other uarts on apb1 bus
+  * 1-Modify the bus clock macro; UART1 is attached to APB2 bus, other UARTs are attached to APB1 bus
   * 2-Modify GPIO macros
   */